 Ever wonder where we get our freedom from?
 The freedoms that most of us take for granted?
 The Freedom Endeavor recognizes the contributions of everyday citizens who have served in the US military, those who have taken the oath to protect our Constitutional freedoms.
 We see them everyday, we meet them on the street, at the market, but how do we distinguish the people responsible for our freedoms and liberties?

-The first goal of the project is to photograph 30 Veterans for a gallery exhibition.
-Images will be exhibited as 24”x36” framed black and white photographs.
-Clips from their audio interview will be transcribed and placed on the cards beside them in the exhibition.
-From this initial exhibition arrangements can be made for future exhibitions in other available spaces throughout the country.
+The project has completed its first goal of photographing enough Veterans for a large gallery exhibition.
+Images are exhibited as 24”x36” framed black and white photographs.
+Clips from their audio interview are transcribed and placed on cards beside them in the exhibition.
+Links to their audio stories will also be available for people to hear stories in the Veterans own voice as they view the show.
+Exhibition arrangements are being made for future exhibitions in other available spaces throughout the country.

 Each Veteran has a different story.
 Each Veteran has a different face.